Eleas/i7-peerless/README.md

 At the momnent, the automatic tests do not validate the Goat Seed string.

+## Current status of project

+At present, we can travel from star system to star system using the JUMP TO \[name of star system\] mechanic.
+We can also LOOK UP any star system in our galactic gazetteer for its information.
+The galactic hyperdrive is still unimplemented, as is the trading and in-system travel bits.

 ## Ideas for further work

+These are notions that may find use at a later stage.
+Some of them are off-the-wall, some almost a shoo-in.

 ### Old-School vs Enhanced mode